zeroluck/docs/sources/reference/oxTrust/index.md

  * __cacertsLocation__ holds the value
    `/usr/java/latest/jre/lib/security/cacerts`.
 This option defines a keystore to be used for downloaded SSL certificates.
-It is a good idea to have all trusted root CA at this keystore.
+It is a good idea to have all trusted root Certification Authority (CA) at this keystore.
 It defaults to the Tomcat SSL keystore that is defined in `server.xml`.

  * __cacertsPassphrase__ If this option is present it will be used as a passphrase to a keystore that is defined in the tag `cacertsLocation`.